A guide to article length

 The publisher reserves the right to edit submitted articles for length, typos and grammar, should it be necessary.
 See below for a guide to article length.

-Each article must be accompanied by a biography of no longer than 80 words and a photo of the author of at least 72 dpi.
+Each article must be accompanied by a biography between 80 and 150 words in length, and a photo of the author (best quality available).

 First preference will be given to original articles that have not already been published elsewhere.

 We do accept articles previously published on your social media, e.g. LinkedIn articles.
 Reference will be made to the original place of publication.